 The most common cause of a defibrillator failing is usually because of a flat or expired battery.
 Defibrillator batteries are not rechargeable and once these batteries expire, they must be replaced.
-All Defibrillators will require a battery and Pad replacement every 2-5 years (check your defibrillator for it’s expiry date).
+All Defibrillators will require a battery and Pad replacement every 2-5 years (check your defibrillator for its expiry date).

 As part of our five star customer service, FAAE offers an 8 year warranty and after sales service on all of our defibrillators.
-Once you purchase a defibrillator from us, our team will set you up in our system and will send a reminder email letting you know of pad and battery expiration date for your device.
+Once you purchase a defibrillator from us, our team will set you up in our system and will send a reminder email letting you know of the pad and battery expiration date for your device.

 The 2018 Gold Coast Commonwealth Games – medical team, rated our defibrillators, delivery and service 5 STARS.

 Our 100% Australian defibrillator experts are also happy to talk you through the defibrillator pad and battery replacement procedure and help you to do a system check to ensure your defibrillator is ready to operate in an emergency situation.